Ultimate Guide To Best Safety Razor Blades

 When choosing your safety razor blade, don’t assume that the sharpest blade is the most effective.
 You’ll also want to consider how thick your hair is, how much you’re willing to spend, how the blade of the handle fits in your hand, and how easy it is to change blades.

 Safety razors are typically made with higher quality steel than the metal in cartridge razors.
 That being said, all razors can irritate your skin if you don’t prep properly.
-Make sure you’re applying the right shaving cream before you start and a good aftershave balm to refresh your skin when you’re done if you want to make the most of your safety razor blades.
+Make sure you’re applying the right shaving cream before you start and a good aftershave balm to refresh your skin when you’re done if you want to make the most of your razor blades.

 Safety Razor Blades: Final Thoughts

-Safety razor blades come in all different shapes and sizes, and the one for your beard may not work for your brother’s beard or your co-worker’s beard.
+In this guide, you have found out that they come in all different shapes and sizes, and the one for your beard may not work for your brother’s beard or your co-worker’s beard.
 Once you have your safety razor, you’ll want to try a few different blades to see which ones work for you and which ones are compatible with your razor.